cover story - december 2014

 Cocoa with the Clauses

 Kids can share their wish lists while parents snap a keepsake photo.
-Free hot cocoa and cookies are part of the holiday fun, as well as free face painting, games, music by DJ Shawna, roving holiday characters and discounted, kid-friendly menus at select restaurants on Cathedral Square.
-The event is supported by Madison Medical Affiliates.
+Free hot cocoa and cookies are part of the holiday fun, as well as free face painting, games and roving holiday characters.
+Meal deals just for kids also will be offered by neighboring restaurants.
+While Cocoa with the Clauses is free, a nonperishable food donation for Feeding America Eastern Wisconsin is encouraged.
+The event is presented by Madison Medical Affiliates.

 Pere Marquette Park